Cuts and Bruises Treatment

 Q: How long does a bruise typically last?
 Should I be concerned that something more is wrong if it does not heal quickly?

 A: A bruise should only last for several weeks at most.
-If a bruise does not show any signs of improvement, lasts for several weeks or is accompanied by other concerning symptoms, be sure to visit us at our urgent care facility for proper, prompt diagnosis and treatment, especially if the bruise is not the result of a physical injury.
+If a bruise does not show any signs of improvement, lasts for several weeks, or is accompanied by other concerning symptoms, be sure to visit us at our care facility for proper, prompt diagnosis and treatment, especially if the bruise is not the result of a physical injury.

 Facts from NDH Health Facts